 Visions of a Postmaterialist Paradigm

-Some of the world’s leading consciousness researchers will gather for a series of round tables to launch the landmark Academy for the Advancement of Postmaterialist Sciences Volume 2: Expanding Science
+Some of the world’s leading consciousness researchers gathered for a series of round tables to launch the landmark Academy for the Advancement of Postmaterialist Sciences Volume 2: Expanding Science

 A virtual conference based in London April 9 & 10, 2021